PureScript type bridge

 of the Haskell modules the types came from.
 The

-buildBridge line will be
+buildBridge line is

 important for the next section.